fernando-ylh/velocity_monitoring/README.md

 ### Pre-Requirements
 1) Make sure your workstations use Linux and it can be accessed from the network. <br/>
-2) Download and install Python 3.6 from Anaconda Distribution (https://www.anaconda.com/distribution). <br/>
+2) Install Python 3.6 from Anaconda Distribution (https://www.anaconda.com/distribution). <br/>
 3) Install Bokeh, Holoviews, Geoviews, and Panel.  <br/>
 `conda install -c pyviz/label/dev -c bokeh/label/dev holoviews panel  bokeh geoviews`